lazy-media/public/README.md

 ## How to use the rest of the services provided at the domain 'lazymedia.media'

-***The best way to login to services is with the Lazy Media - Authentik button presented on the login page of the app.
+***The best way to login to services is with the Lazy Media - Authentik button presented on any login pages.
 When Authentik loads, login with your Plex Credentials.***

+Alternatively you can go to [Lazy Media's Authentik](https://auth.lazymedia.media) and login with your Plex Credentials to view any apps or services you have access to.

-If you do not already have an account on my server, you must fill out the form located at [Server Access Request Form](https://sites.google.com/view/b-repairs/plex/plex-requests).
+If you do not already have an account on my server, you must fill out the form located at [Server Access Request Form](https://sites.google.com/view/b-repairs/plex/plex-requests). ***Currently Only Plex Logins are accepted.***

+If you are wanting to Login with Discord, you must be apart of the [Lazy Media Discord Server](https://discord.gg/wFmWWBMEH9).
+But this Login method does not allow for access to the Media Server.
+Very Limited options.

 After the form has been approved you will recieve multiple emails with further instructions.